-List the tasks required to implement the proposed project, including the work that will take place under each grant-funded task and any additional work or services necessary to carry out the project that will be funded by sources other than this grant.
-Identify and enumerate specific outputs from the project, which may include, but are not limited to, cleanup plans, community involvement plans, final Analysis of Brownfields Cleanup Alternative documents, administrative records, and cleanup completion report or letter.
-[Refer to section I.E.1 for an explanation of outputs.]
+List the tasks required to implement the proposed project, distinguishing between the work you and your contractors will be performing, under each grant-funded task.
+If any additional work or services are necessary to carry out the project that will be funded by sources other than this grant, such as in-kind staff hours, please discuss how those tasks will be funded.

+Describe and enumerate specific outputs from the project, which may include, but are not limited to, cleanup plans, community involvement plans, final Analysis of Brownfields Cleanup Alternative documents, administrative records, and cleanup completion report or letter.
+(Refer to Section I.D.1. for an explanation of outputs.)

-Provide a cost estimate for each grant-funded task, which describes the basis for the estimated costs and specifies costs by the budget categories shown in the table below.
+Provide a cost estimate for each grant-funded task.
+Describe the basis for how each line item cost estimate was developed under each budget categories shown in the table below.
 Applicants requesting hazardous substance and petroleum funding in the same proposal must distinguish hazardous substance related tasks from petroleum related tasks.
 Where appropriate, present unit costs and quantify work products (e.g., Contractual Costs: five tank pulls at a cost of \$13,000 per tank for a total of \$65,000).
 Explain all costs, especially those costs that might appear to be atypical (i.e., unusually high or low).

 Discuss the specific activities and tasks that will be covered by the cost share.
-Cost share activities must be otherwise eligible activities under the grant.
+Cost share activities must be eligible activities under the grant.
+(Note: The cost share is calculated as 20 percent of the total federal cleanup funds requested.)

-Do not include tasks for activities that are ineligible uses of funds under EPA's cleanup grant (e.g., land acquisition, building demolition that is not necessary to cleanup contamination at the site, or administrative costs, such as indirect costs).
-Please refer to the Brownfields FAQs at http://www2.epa.gov/sites/production/files/2015-10/documents/fy16_faqs.pdf for additional examples of ineligible uses of funds.
+Do not include tasks for activities that are ineligible uses of funds under EPA's Cleanup Grant (e.g., land acquisition; building demolition that is not necessary to clean up contamination at the site; or administrative costs, such as indirect costs).
+Please refer to the Brownfields FAQs at www.epa.gov/sites/production/files/2016-08/documents/fy17\faqs.pdf for additional examples of ineligible uses of funds.
 For questions not covered by the FAQs, contact your Regional Brownfields Contact listed in Section VII.